This is the basic dimensions page, but there is more on dimensions.

 Lego bricks are entirely metric.
 That means the design dimensions are round numbers when measured in the metric system.

-I am going to show this by reasoning on simple structures made with the basic bricks of 2x4 knobs, using a standard 48x48 base plate.
+I am going to show this by reasoning on simple structures made with basic bricks, and also by using a standard 48×48 base plate.

-At first glance there are two basic numbers.
+At first approach there are two basic numbers.

-That is very difficult if we want a good value, it is much more accurate to measure between knobs that are far apart and then divide by the number of knobs.
+That is very difficult to do if we want a good value, it is much more accurate to measure between knobs that are far apart and then divide by the number of knobs.

 If you are tempted to measure over a distance wider than a base plate, you might think of putting several together, but in that case do not forget there is a gap necessary of 0.2mm (see below why) and so you must therefore link the plates by bricks so the distances between plates is rigourously kept: